livestyle/atom/README.md

 ## Computed value

 Displays computed result of property value expressions, if possible.
 Also displays color previews even for static values.
-Hint is displayed automatically when you move caret inside property value.
-You can disabled it in package preferences and display manually with `livestyle:show-widget` command.
+Hint is displayed automatically when you move caret inside property value, but you can disable it in package preferences and display manually with `livestyle:show-widget` command.

 ![Computed Value example](https://raw.githubusercontent.com/livestyle/atom/gh-pages/images/computed-value.gif)

 ## Resolved selector

 Displays resolved CSS selector for nested sections.
-Hint is displayed automatically when you move caret inside selector.
-You can disabled it in package preferences and display manually with `livestyle:show-widget` command.
+Hint is displayed automatically when you move caret inside selector, but you can disable it in package preferences and display manually with `livestyle:show-widget` command.

 ![Resolved selector example](https://raw.githubusercontent.com/livestyle/atom/gh-pages/images/selector.gif)